asfktz/autodll-webpack-plugin/README.md

 ## If the DllPlugin is so great, Why sould I use AutoDllPlugin?

-While the DllPlugin has many advances, its main drawback it that it requires a lot of boilerplate
+While the DllPlugin has many advances, its main drawback is that it requires a lot of boilerplate

-What the AutoDllPlugin do it hides away all of that complexity, every time you build
+AutoDllPlugin serves as a high-level plugin for both the DllPlugin and the DllReferencePlugin, and hides away most of their complexity.

-When you build your bundle for the first time, the AutoDllPlugin will Compiles the DLL for you, and reference all the specified modules from your bundle to the DLL bundle.
+When you build your bundle for the first time, the AutoDllPlugin Compiles the DLL for you, and reference all the specified modules from your bundle to the DLL.

-The next time you compile your code,  AutoDllPlugin will skip the build and read it from the cache instead.
+The next time you compile your code,  AutoDllPlugin will skip the build and read from the cache instead.

-AutoDllPlugin will also rebuild your DLLs every time you install or remove a node module, or change the Plugin's configuration.
+AutoDllPlugin will rebuild your DLLs every time you install or remove a node module, or change the Plugin's configuration.

-The way that DLL works means that you have to load it somehow before your bundle loads.
-That's commonly done by including in the HTML another script tag before your own.
+The way that DLL works means that you have to load the DLL bundles somehow before your own bundle.
+That's commonly done by adding another script tag to the HTML.

-And Because this is such a common task, AutoDllPlugin can do it for you (in conjunction with the HtmlPlugin), by setting `inject : true`
+And Because that is such a common task, AutoDllPlugin can do it for you (in conjunction with the HtmlPlugin), by setting `inject : true`

 The Plugin truly shines with Hot reloading